Hopp-Murithi/testing-Mongolia/README.md

 ## Conclusion

 Completing this project has been a rewarding experience, especially overcoming the challenges posed by working with deprecated packages.
 It has honed my problem-solving skills and deepened my understanding of Node.js development practices.
 I'm excited about the opportunity to contribute to your team and look forward to discussing my solutions further.
-Thank you for considering my application.
-I'm eager to bring my skills and passion to your team and contribute to building a robust and reliable project.